kbrugh/meditation/README.md

 ---Prototype 2014---
 By Keenan Brugh

 This application allows you to program your own mind.
 "Meta-programming", so to speak.
-It works by running a shell command line in a console/terminal window and printing out user-defined meditations mixed in with a flow of randomly-generated characters.
+It works by running through a shell command line in a console/terminal window and printing out user-defined meditations mixed in with a flow of randomly-generated characters.

 The concept is combining inspirations from ancient cultural traditions (such as repeating mantras), to the modern